 As a product designer, the main challenge is creating a design with a positive user experience.
 These questions seek at hitting that benchmark for your target users.

 Thank you for reading!
-I hope these questions help with your future design projects.
-If there are any additional questions you feel should be included, please reach out!
-I am eager to hear from you.
+I hope these questions help with future design projects.

 Then consider joining the Monday Mishmash newsletter!
 This is a short weekly email of interesting topics, products and articles I've come across during the week.
 You'll also be the first to hear about new articles, resources and projects going on.
 Sign up to receive the next edition!
 Never spam, unsubscribe anytime.